mtanghu/LEAP/README.md

 Exact training details and logs can be found in `/Experiments/Scaling.ipynb` of this notebook.

 - **Dataset:** subsets of Wikitext-103 so that the number of tokens would match the recommendation of  [Training Compute-Optimal Large Language Models](https://arxiv.org/pdf/2203.15556.pdf) where the (# parameters) is directly proportional to the (# tokens).
-The largest test uses the shown in the figure does use the entirety of Wikitext-103
+The largest test uses the shown in the figure does use the entirety of Wikitext-103.
+All the same is true for the enwik8 dataset just that the test and validations splits are created manually at a random 5% of the data each
 - **Tokenizer** a word-level tokenizer was used, but due to memory and compute constraints, the vocab size was limited to 8192.
-This means that the losses shown cannot be directly compared to Wikitext-103 benchmarks, but shouldn't particularly change scaling behavior
+This means that the losses shown cannot be directly compared to Wikitext-103 benchmarks, but shouldn't particularly change scaling behavior.
+The enwik8 test resolves this by just using a normal byte-level tokenizer
 - **Hyperparameters:** LEAP uses all the same hyperparameters as GPT2, all of which were chosen to be *advantageous to GPT2 and not LEAP* (likely better hyperparameters can be found for LEAP).
 We use a layer number ratio according to [Levine 2020](https://proceedings.neurips.cc/paper/2020/file/ff4dfdf5904e920ce52b48c1cef97829-Paper.pdf) that are best for Transformers like GPT2, and head size of 64.
 LEAP introduces two new hyperparameters, though they were set automatically based on preliminary testing and not tuned (they don't seem to strongly affect performance either)
 - **Training:** Training was performed for only 1 epoch on sequence lengths of 1024 (by splitting and concatenating articles) with cosine learning rate schedule with a warmup ratio of .05.
 This is all in line with [Scaling laws for neural language models](https://arxiv.org/pdf/2001.08361.pdf).
 The batch sizes were very small of just 2 because of memory constraints

 **Finer details:** [AdamW](https://arxiv.org/abs/1711.05101) optimizer with default configuration and learning rate of 5e-4 (after warmup and is cosine annealed).
-No dropout was used due to only training for 1 epoch as per the recommendation of [One Epoch Is All You Need](https://arxiv.org/abs/1906.06669)
+No dropout or label smoothing for regularization was used due to only training for 1 epoch as per the recommendation of [One Epoch Is All You Need](https://arxiv.org/abs/1906.06669)

 ## References